ynniv/deposits/index.md

 - Collect metrics on vault availability and correctness
 - Report compliance scores for reputation systems
 - Provide objective, verifiable performance data
+- Monitor for collusion between operators and channel partners
+- Force close shared channels when theft is detected in cross-audited vaults

 Critically, auditors can be operated by various entities:
 - **Corporate auditors**: Large companies with established reputations
 - **Community auditors**: Bitcoin organizations and trusted community members
 - **Independent auditors**: Anonymous operators building reputation over time
 - **Commercial auditors**: Paid services competing on reliability and accuracy
+- **Channel partners**: Who naturally audit vaults they have visibility into

 Each deposit specifies a set of acceptable auditors, while the channel state tracks which auditors are currently participating.
 This creates a two-layer system: deposits express auditor preferences, and channels enforce auditor participation.